+In the U.S., 1 in 13 children have food allergy.
 The Centers for Disease Control & Prevention report that between 1997 and 2011, the prevalence of food allergy in U.S. children increased by 50 percent.
-During this time, in 2000, the American Academy of Pediatrics (AAP) recommended delaying the introduction of commonly allergenic foods to children at higher risk for food allergy.
-Unfortunately, this recommendation wasn't based on clear scientific evidence.
-Now, the early introduction of top food allergens is a widely accepted practice.
-Consult with your pediatrician to learn more about early allergen introduction.
+During that time, the American Academy of Pediatrics recommended that parents delay the introduction of top food allergens to children at high risk for food allergy.
+Unfortunately, delayed introduction was not well-grounded in scientific evidence.
+We now know that early introduction of top food allergens is safe, and introducing certain food allergens early may help lower the risk of developing those allergies.
+Consult with your pediatrician or allergist to learn more about early allergen introduction.

 LEAP Study Results Support Introducing Peanut Foods Early

 Peanut allergy is now the nation’s most common childhood food allergy, affecting 1.6 million U.S. children.
 The far-reaching results of the LEAP study, a groundbreaking study supported by FARE, show how parents, caregivers and health care providers can fight this epidemic and prevent many cases of peanut allergy.